swendev/node-RESTlike-api-template/README.md

 2. 2-server (starts the node-RESTlike server.js with nodemon and lints all js files on change)
 3. all (combines 1-db, 2-server)
 4. build (builds your node-RESTlike module and puts it in a folder called dist)

+To start a grunt task open a terminal in your node-RESTlike project folder and type in `grunt <task-name>`.